 Use standard clauses

-A library of standardized contract clauses, by contrast, eliminates inconsistencies, and ensures all outside contractors are bound by similar terms.
+A clause library, by contrast, eliminates inconsistencies, and ensures all outside contractors are bound by similar terms.
 Start by having your legal team put together a list of non-negotiable clauses

 After you’ve created a central library of boilerplate clauses and templates, train employees to copy these templates and modify them as appropriate.
 Make sure they know not to remove or change the non-negotiable wording.